Licensed Psychologist specializing in the clinical treatment of Obsessive Compulsive Disorder (OCD) and anxiety disorders.

 Silhouette of a pine branch with needle clusters and a pine cone on a black background.

-• We specialize in the assessment, diagnosis, and treatment of Obsessive Compulsive Disorder (OCD).
-Those who seek treatment for OCD typically experience the following:
+• I offer clinical assessment, diagnosis, and treatment of Obsessive Compulsive Disorder (OCD).
+Those who seek treatment for OCD might experience the following:

-• Intrusive thoughts that are bizarre, unwanted, and/or frightening (obsessions) followed by a behaviour to “neutralize” these thoughts (compulsions)
+• Intrusive thoughts that are bizarre, unwanted, and/or frightening (obsessions) followed by a behaviour to “neutralize” these thoughts to feel better (compulsions)

 • An overwhelming need for “certainty” and/or “exactness”